JorgenBrattang/staying-healthy/README.md

 - **Basic neck stretches**
 - **Anatomy major muscle groups**

-The site is aimed at people who want to feel better and staying healthy.
+The site is aimed at users who want to feel better and staying healthy.

 <br>

 # UX

 ### <u>Development</u>
-Is to create a website that will get the user to get the fundamental understanding of human body and its movement.
+The developer aims to create a website that will get the user to get the fundamental understanding of human body and its movement.
 To do this the developer must research some basic knowledge of the human body and piece together a fundamental structure on how to inform other users with this information.

 ### <u>Strategy</u>
-The Strategy for this site is to get people the basic knowledge of anatomy and about the importance of stretching.
+To achive this the website aims at the users to gain the basic knowledge of anatomy and about the importance of stretching.

 The target groups are:
 - All Ages
 - Users who want to know how to feel better and staying healthy
-- Who want to get basic knowledge about major muscle groups
+- Users that want to get basic knowledge about major muscle groups

 <br>